Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions

-The main contributions of the paper are: \begin{enumerate} \item The definition and formulation of the dependent near-optimal robust bilevel problem, resulting in a generalized semi-infinite problem and its interpretation as a special case of robust optimization applied to bilevel problems. \item The study of duality-based reformulations of \textit{NORBiP} where the lower-level problem is convex conic or linear in \cref{sec:convex}, resulting in a finite-dimensional single-level optimization problem. \item An extended formulation for the linear-linear \textit{NORBiP} in \cref{sec:linear}, linearizing the bilinear constraints of the single-level model using disjunctive constraints. \item A solution algorithm for the linear-linear \textit{NORBiP} in \cref{sec:numerics} using the extended formulation and its implementation with several variants. \end{enumerate}
+The main contributions of the paper are: \begin{enumerate} \item The definition and formulation of the dependent near-optimal robust bilevel problem, resulting in a generalized semi-infinite problem and its interpretation as a special case of robust optimization applied to bilevel problems. \item The study of duality-based reformulations of {NRB} where the lower-level problem is convex conic or linear in \cref{sec:convex}, resulting in a finite-dimensional single-level optimization problem. \item An extended formulation for the linear-linear {NRB} in \cref{sec:linear}, linearizing the bilinear constraints of the single-level model using disjunctive constraints. \item Exact and heuristic solution methods for the linear-linear {NRB} in \cref{sec:solalgs} using the extended formulation and its properties. \end{enumerate}

 The paper is organized as follows.
 In \cref{sec:nodef}, we define the concepts of near-optimal set and near-optimal robust bilevel problem.
-We study the cases of convex and linear lower-level problems in \cref{sec:convex} and \cref{sec:linear} respectively.
-In these cases, the near-optimal robust bilevel problem can be reformulated in a single level.
-A solution algorithm is provided and computational experiments are conducted for the linear case in \cref{sec:numerics}, comparing the extended formulation to the compact bilinear one and studying the impact of valid inequalities.
-Finally, in \cref{sec:conclusion} we draw some conclusions and highlight research perspectives on near-optimal robustness.
+We study the near-optimal bilevel problems with convex and linear lower-level problems in \cref{sec:convex} and \cref{sec:linear} respectively.
+In both cases, the near-optimal robust bilevel problem can be reformulated as a single level.
+For a linear lower level, an extended formulation can be derived from the single-level problem.
+Exact and heuristic solution algorithms are provided in \cref{sec:solalgs} and computational experiments are conducted in \cref{sec:numerics}, comparing the extended formulation to the compact one and studying the impact of valid inequalities.
+Finally, in \cref{sec:conclusionNRB} we draw some conclusions and highlight research perspectives on near-optimality robustness.